 Draft Form 5300

-On June 24, 2016, the IRS issued a draft of the revision for Form 5300, Application for Determination for Employee Benefit Plan.
+On June 24, 2016, the IRS issued a draft version of the Form 5300, Application for Determination for Employee Benefit Plan.

 - individually designed defined contribution plans (for example, 401(k), profit sharing)